Naeima/Naeima/CV.md

 - **Contributions and Achievements:**
   - Designed and implemented methods to integrate heterogeneous datasets using semantic web technologies and ontologies.
   - Developed scalable knowledge graph models to support advanced querying and decision-making for forest management and conservation.
-  - Adapted methodologies for IoT data marketplaces.
+  - Extended methodologies to IoT data marketplaces.
   - Published findings in leading peer-reviewed journals and presented at international conferences.
   - Collaborated with interdisciplinary teams to apply semantic integration to practical forest observatory use cases.